lauren/simple-select/README.md

 simpleSelect("div");
 ```

-Returns all links that are direct descendants of divs.
-Does NOT return links that are non-direct descendants of divs:
+Returns all links that are descendants of divs:

 ```javascript
 simpleSelect("div a");